ElMiloPy/string_2_icon/README.md

 # String 2 Icons Flutter

-This package convert a string to an IconData to get show its icon representation.
-Currently only working with Material Design Icons;
+This package convert a string to an IconData to show its icon representation.
+Currently only working with Material Design Icons.

 ## Instalation
 Include `string_2_icon` in your `pubspec.yaml` file: